FedeDP/libmodule/docs/src/modules.rst

 Modules easy API should be used in conjunction with :ref:`module_easy`. |br|
 It abstracts all of libmodule internals mechanisms to provide an easy-to-use and simple API.
 It can be found in <module/modules_easy.h> header.

-.. _modules_pre_start:

-.. c:function:: modules_pre_start(void)

-  This function will be called by libmodule before creating any module.
-  It can be useful to set some global state/read config that are needed to decide whether to start a module.
-  You only need to define this function and it will be automatically called by libmodule.

 .. c:macro:: modules_set_logger(logger)